 where a = semi-major axis, b = semi-minor axis

-The Botanical Garden WalkwayA landscape designer planned an elliptical walkway loop around a central garden bed with a semi-major axis of 25 feet and a semi-minor axis of 15 feet, so the area was calculated as π × 25 × 15 = π × 375 ≈ 1,178.1 sq ft.
+The Botanical Garden WalkwayA landscape designer planned an elliptical walkway loop around a central garden bed with a semi-major axis of 25 feet and a semi-minor axis of 15 feet.
+Using the formula, the area was calculated as π × 25 × 15 = π × 375 ≈ 1,178.1 sq ft.

 Trapezoid

-where a and b are the bases, and h is the height
+where a and b are the bases, and h is the perpendicular height

 The Garden Slope RetainerA homeowner needed to build a retaining wall in a sloped backyard.
 The wall’s trapezoidal cross-section had a top base of 6 ft, a bottom base of 12 ft, and a vertical height of 5 ft, so the area was calculated as (6 + 12) ÷ 2 × 5 = 9 × 5 = 45 sq ft.